thomd/mad-pages/rg.md

 ## Options

-    -i                                          # Case insensitive search
+    -i                                          # case insensitive search
-    -z                                          # Search in compressed files
+    -z                                          # search in compressed files
-    -t TYPE                                     # Only search files matching TYPE -T TYPE                                     # Do not search files matching TYPE --type-list                                 # Show all supported file types -A NUM                                      # Show NUM lines after each match -B NUM                                      # Show NUM lines before each match -C NUM                                      # Show NUM lines before and after each match -l                                          # Only print the paths with at least one match -g GLOB                                     # Include or exclude files --files                                     # Print each file that would be searched -c                                          # Only show the count of matching lines for each file -o                                          # Print only matches parts of a line -I                                          # Never print the file path with the matched lines -N                                          # Suppress line numbers
+    -t TYPE                                     # only search files matching TYPE -T TYPE                                     # do not search files matching TYPE --type-list                                 # show all supported file types -A NUM                                      # show NUM lines after each match -B NUM                                      # show NUM lines before each match -C NUM                                      # show NUM lines before and after each match -l                                          # only print the paths with at least one match -g GLOB                                     # include or exclude files --files                                     # print each file that would be searched -c                                          # only show the count of matching lines for each file -o                                          # print only matches parts of a line -I                                          # never print the file path with the matched lines -N                                          # suppress line numbers
-    -w                                          # Only show matches surrounded by word boundaries -M NUM                                      # Don't print lines longer than this limit
+    -w                                          # only show matches surrounded by word boundaries -M NUM                                      # don't print lines longer than this limit -v                                          # invert match

 ## Examples